The Psychological Profile of Genghis Khan Robert Bluestein

 Another factor that differentiated Genghis from all others is that he had no use for aristocracy of towns when they were defeated.
 What use would aristocrats be if they could not protect the very people he conquered?

-But soon, his hunger for power becomes increasingly violent and leads him to experience overwhelming paranoia and a growing mistrust of old friends and allies.
+But soon, Genghis Khan's hunger for power becomes increasingly violent and leads him to experience overwhelming paranoia and a growing mistrust of old friends and allies.

 Meanwhile, the Sung Dynasty of Southern China was fifty million strong and not able to be conquered under Genghis Khan.
 With ready resources and a systematic army, the Sung were perhaps the largest and most stable empire at the time.
 It would take someone extraordinary to subdue the Sung.